-Use this item to specify if the SATA port specified by the user should be connected to a Solid State drive or a Hard Disk Drive.
+Use this item to specify if the device installed on the sSATA port specified by the user should be connected to a Solid State drive or a Hard Disk Drive.
 The options are Hard Disk Drive and Solid State Drive.

-► PCIe/PCI/PnP Configuration
+▶PCle/PCl/PnP Configuration